cartalyst/stripe/setup/instantiation.md

 ### Instantiation

-Creating a new Stripe instance is very and straightforward and there is only one argument that is required to be passed, an `api_key` and an optional `api_version`.
+Creating a new Stripe instance is very easy and straightforward.
+Please check the examples below for further explanation.

-#### Usage

 ```php
 $stripe = new Stripe('your-stripe-api-key', 'your-stripe-api-version');